Introduction to Lowercase in Python

 Lowercase means small letter alphabets and uppercase refers to capital letters or alphabets.
 In Python, to convert any string with uppercase to lowercase using a Python built-in function or method is known as lower().
 This method or function lower() returns the string in lowercase if it is in uppercase else it will return the same original string itself.
 To do the opposite of this method there is an upper() function which does exactly opposite of lower() function it returns the capital letters from the given string which is in lowercase and converts it into upper.
 The lower() function does not have any parameters or arguments.
 These functions in Python are used to convert the strings to upper or lower case characters or letters.

-Lowercase Function in Python with Examples
+Working of Lowercase Function in Python

 This article is about how to convert strings of uppercase to lowercase.
 In Python, as we discussed we have a lower() function for this.
 The lower() function is applied to only alphabets because numbers and special characters do not have any upper or lower case.
 The lower() function after converting to lowercase creates another string other than the original string and returns that string.

 This method does not have any arguments as it only returns the lowercase characters.

 input_str = "THIS IS EDUCBA TRAINING PORTAL"